souris-dev/ippts-simul-backend/README.md

 To run tests for a subproject, `cd` into that folder and then run `npm test` (after installing dependencies).

-So, from the project root root directory, for running the slave server tests, run:
+So, from the project root directory, for running the slave server tests, run:

 ```sh
 cd slave